-Cyber Security NSW leads, implements and supports cyber security initiatives to achieve the vision of a cyber-secure NSW Government.
-To assist departments, agencies and local councils, Cyber Security NSW delivers a wide range of products, services and best practice advice and guidance.
+Cyber Security NSW leads, implements and supports cyber security initiatives to achieve the vision of a cyber-secure NSW.
+To assist councils in improving their cyber security maturity, Cyber Security NSW delivers a wide range of products, and services, along with best practice advice and guidance.